The boundary of linear subvarieties: Constructing the universal family of

 \subsection{Standard form coordinates for multi-scale differentials}

 The idea of the plumbing construction for the universal family $\universal$ is to find local coordinates near marked zeroes and nodal sections in which the families $(\eq,\starD{\twistD})$ and ~$(\eq,\starD{\twistD}+\modD)$ have a simple form.
 The difference between the two families is that the order of vanishing at the nodes and marked points is constant for the first family $(\eq,\starD{\twistD})$ but it can jump for the second family $(\eq,\starD{\twistD}+\modD)$.
 In \cite{BCGGMsm} the authors introduce the following solution.
-For the family $(\eq,\starD{\twistD})$ we can find local coordinates near each nodal section and each marked point, in which the differential has a simple form, while for the second family $(\eq,\starD{\twistD}+\modD)$ this is only possible on an annulus whose interior contains the marked zeroes and the nodes.
+For the family $(\eq,\starD{\twistD})$ we can find local coordinates near each nodal section and each marked point, in which the differential has a simple form, while for the second family $(\eq,\starD{\twistD}+\modD)$ this is only possible on an annulus such that the disc bounded by it contains the marked zeroes and the nodes.
 The results are as follows.
 We begin with the family $(\eq, \starD{\twistD})$.

 \begin{theorem}[{\cite[Thm.
 4.1]{BCGGMsm}}] There exists a constant $\delta_1 >0$ such that for each edge $e$ and for each marked zero $\calZ_k$ of $\dualG$ there are families of conformal maps of disks